maxrzaw/maxrzaw/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on previous years of Advent of Code
+- 🔭 I’m currently working on a neovim extension azdo.nvim
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning rust
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about running, (neo)vim
+- 💬 Ask me about running, (neo)vim, rock climbing
 - 📫 How to reach me: Email me at [maxrzaw@umich.edu](maxrzaw@umich.edu)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I don't like cheese